RikVN/Neural_DRS/README.md

 ## Output ##

 If you're only interested in the output of our parser(s), please check the **output/** folder.
-We have added parser on the PMB 2.1.0 development set for the following parsers:
+We have added parser output on the PMB 2.1.0 development set for the following parsers:

 | Parser				           | F-score	| Info |
 | ------- | ------- | ------- |